-Yes, the purposes for using the personal data must be determined when obtaining the consent of the data subject.
+Yes, the purposes for using the personal data must be determined and the data subject accordingly informed when obtaining the consent of the data subject.
 Data controllers cannot exceed or circumvent these purposes.
-Further, regardless of whether the processing of PII is based on the consent of the data owner or a legitimate ground not requiring consent, the processing purposes must be disclosed to the data subjects.
+Further, regardless of whether the processing of PI is based on the consent of the data owner or a legitimate ground not requiring consent, the processing purposes must be disclosed to the data subjects.